So, you're sold.

 The resorts in Bora Bora are world-renowned for their breathtaking views of the crystal-clear turquoise lagoon and the lush greenery surrounding the properties.
 Most resorts have several restaurants that offer a variety of cuisines ranging from traditional Polynesian to international.
 You can also indulge in some retail therapy with shops that offer local handicrafts and souvenirs.

-One of the most unique features of the Bora Bora resorts is their inner lagoon.
+One of the most unique features of the Bora Bora resorts is their inner lagoons.
 These lagoons are home to a plethora of marine life, making them perfect for snorkeling enthusiasts.
 The best resorts provide free snorkeling equipment and even have guided tours to help you explore the underwater world.

 Most resorts offers overwater bungalows but also beautiful beach villas.